 - a flexible and adaptable approach to your work

 - business acumen and an understanding of the clients' needs

 - professionalism when working with colleagues, senior partners, experts and clients

-- general IT skills and knowledge of legal database certifications such as LexisNexis or Westlaw are very useful
+- general IT skills and knowledge of legal database certifications such as LexisNexis or Westlaw.

-The legal sector is very competitive, so it's essential that you demonstrate your motivation for working in law.
-Attend law firm or organisation 'insight' events or open days and consider court marshalling or attending court hearings as a member of the public to develop your understanding.
+The legal sector is very competitive, so it's essential to demonstrate your motivation for working in law.
+Attend law firm or organisation 'insight' events or open days, and consider court marshalling or attending court hearings as a member of the public to develop your understanding.
 You can also become a member of the Institute of Paralegals (IoP) to demonstrate your interest and keep you up to date with the profession.

 Look for job vacancies at:

-Networking will provide you with useful contacts and open up opportunities, increasing your chances of success in your legal career.
+Networking will provide you with useful contacts and opportunities, increasing your chances of success in your legal career.

 Some paralegals pursue further training to qualify as a solicitor, barrister or chartered legal executive.
 Experience as a paralegal may contribute to the period of recognised training or qualification.